201019-UiPath/WeisVincent-P0/OldREADME.md

-# Store Application

-This application is designed with functionality that would make virtual shopping much simpler!
-Customers can sign up for an account, place orders, view their order history, and specific location inventory.
-It also comes with an additional interface for managing your business.
-Managers can view and replenish location inventory, add new products, and view the order history of specific locations.
-This application used Entity Framework Core to connect to a PostgreSQL database, ASP.NET Core API to create a RESTful API, and HTML, CSS, BootstrapJS, and Javascript to create the front end.

-## Functionality
+# The Suffering Shop
+**The Irreverent P0 of Vincent Weis**

-### User-Agnostic functionality
+## User-Agnostic functionality
-- The shop sells various forms of ice as products.
+- The shop sells various forms of suffering as products.
     - Each Product has a name, a price, an enumerated type/category, and a description in the database.
+Ex.
+(Burning, $12.00, Physical, “The sensation of being on fire, often caused by being on fire.”)
 - Each user can sign up with their name, email, and password, and then login with their email and password.
-    - All user input of any form is validated with a custom validation class library that can operate with any Regex input condition or list of conditions passed to the validator, as long as the condition class implements the IInputCondition interface.
+    - All user input of any form is validated with an independent validation class that can operate with any Regex input condition or list of conditions.
 - All order histories of any kind can be sorted by date and price, in ascending or descending order.
 - The menu system is modularized with a pseudo-factory class that handles menu progression, allowing the disposal of previous menus.

-### Customer Functionality
+## Customer Functionality
 - The Customer is greeted by name and offered the choice to view their own order history, select a location to order from, or exit the program.
     - Subsequent menus allow the customer to return to this start menu unless they’re in a contextual submenu or finalizing an order.
 - Customer order histories include: